 Facial hair today is an extremely popular look for many men in America.
 But this look throughout history has not always been something that is the norm in American society.

-The progression of facial hair styles in America is something that has evolved over time.
+The progression of beard styles in America is something that has evolved over time.
 While we still see a large variance in facial hair such as mustaches, full beards, goatees and more it seems as though there is always a style that dominates each new generation.

 The way that styles have progressed is changing.
 With access to new types of razors, the chance to dye hair easily and plenty of cosmetic tools, facial hair has evolved.
 Today, facial hair is something that’s often celebrated and encouraged.
 You can often see men sporting full beards in the workplace or even trying out new combinations of facial hair for a new look.